carla-simulator/carla/Docs/python_api.md

     - **Parameters:**
         - `freeze` (_bool_)
 - <a name="carla.TrafficLight.is_frozen"></a>**<font color="#7fb800">is_frozen</font>**(<font color="#00a6ed">**self**</font>)
 The client returns <b>True</b> if a traffic light is frozen according to last tick.
+The method does not call the simulator.
     - **Return:** _bool_
 - <a name="carla.TrafficLight.get_pole_index"></a>**<font color="#7fb800">get_pole_index</font>**(<font color="#00a6ed">**self**</font>)
 Returns the index of the pole that identifies it as part of the traffic light group of a junction.